toukea/android-sqlite-access/README.md

 ```

 # Add SQLite Connexion
-you can add one or many 'SQLiteConnexion' to your SQLite context.
+you can add one or many 'SQLiteConnexion' to your ContentSQL context.
 in this part, we will add connection to the Database defined by:
 DbName="testDB",
 DBVersion=1;